cmckillop/Squared/README.md

 # Squared
-Squared² is a 2D, adventure platform game for iOS.
+Squared² is a 2D, endless runner game for iOS.